orzih/mkdocs-with-pdf/samples/mkdocs-material/docs/reference/variables.md

 ### Using variables in snippets

-You may want to use variables in snippets, for example, when describing the same procedure in multiple contexts where only one piece of information differs.
-This does not work with snippets that are included using the [Snippets][2] extension.
-Instead, you can use the [macros][3] plugin for defining snippets.

-To this end, add the snippet location using the `include_dir` parameter to the plugin's configuration in `mkdocs.yml`, for example:
+The [macros][2] plugin can be used to allow variables in snippets, which is not possible with the [Snippets][3] extension alone.
+Add the snippets location to the plugin configuration in `mkdocs.yml`:

 ``` yaml
 plugins: